Justin Verlander’s surgery leaves struggling Astros in precarious spot in season’s waning days

 After consulting with several of the best doctors, it has become clear that I need Tommy John surgery.
 I was hopeful that I would be able to return to competition in 2020, however, during my simulated game unfortunately the injury worsened.
 Obviously I’m extremely disappointed, but I will not let this slow down my aspirations for my career.
 I will approach this rehab the only way I know, attack and don’t look back.
 I’m confident that with a proper rehabilitation program and my unwavering commitment that this surgery will ultimately lengthen my career as opposed to shorten it.
 I can’t thank my teammates, coaches, the front office and my fans enough for the support they have given me so far in this process.
 I’m eager to get through this recovery and back on the field to continue to do what I love.

-The news comes as the Astros, 25-26 entering Saturday’s play, have struggled to lock down a spot in the eight-team AL playoff field.
-They are just 6-12 in September and are holding down second place in the AL West, seven games behind first-place Oakland and three games ahead of third-place Seattle.
+The news comes as the Astros, 25-26 entering Saturday’s game against the Arizona Diamondbacks, have struggled to lock down a spot in the eight-team AL playoff field.
+They were just 6-12 in September and were holding down second place in the AL West, seven games behind the first-place Oakland Athletics and three games ahead of the third-place Seattle Mariners.

-They were counting on Verlander’s return to the top of their rotation as a springboard into October, but now, if they make the postseason at all, will feature a rotation headed by veterans Zack Greinke and Lance McCullers Jr., with Jose Urquidy and Framber Valdez in more prominent spots.
+They were counting on Verlander’s return to the top of their rotation as a springboard into October, but now, if they make the postseason at all, they will feature a rotation headed by veterans Zack Greinke and Lance McCullers Jr., with José Urquidy and Framber Valdez in more prominent spots.

-The loss of Verlander also calls into question whether the Astros’ championship window — which first opened in 2017, with a World Series title later tainted by a sign-stealing scandal — has begun to close, if not slam shut.
+The loss of Verlander also calls into question whether the Astros’ championship window — which opened in 2017 with a World Series title later tainted by a sign-stealing scandal — has begun to close, if not slam shut.

 From February: The world just learned of the Astros’ cheating.
 Inside baseball, it was an open secret.

-Several core members of the 2017-19 squads — which won three straight division titles and advanced to another World Series appearance last year — have regressed this season, with second baseman José Altuve (.601 OPS), third baseman Alex Bregman (.799) and shortstop Carlos Correa (.724) all down at least 200 points of OPS since last year, and with outfielder George Springer, first baseman Yuli Gurriel and outfielder Josh Reddick all eligible for free agency in November.
-Greinke, ostensibly their ace heading into 2021, will pitch that season at age 37.
+Several core members of the 2017-19 squads — which won three straight division titles and advanced to another World Series appearance last year — have regressed this season, with second baseman José Altuve (.601), third baseman Alex Bregman (.799) and shortstop Carlos Correa (.724) all down at least 200 points of on-base-plus-slugging percentage since last year.
+And outfielder George Springer, first baseman Yuli Gurriel and outfielder Josh Reddick all eligible for free agency in November.
+Greinke, ostensibly their ace heading into 2021, will pitch that season at 37.

 Verlander, Altuve, Greinke and Bregman alone are due to earn $115 million combined in 2021.

-Baseball has seen a rash of arm injuries to pitchers during a season that featured a nearly four-month shutdown due start in March due to the coronavirus pandemic and a shorter-than-usual ramp-up to an Opening Day in July.
-Stephen Strasburg of the Washington Nationals, Corey Kluber of the Texas Rangers and Shohei Ohtani of the Los Angeles Angels are among the pitchers whose 2020 seasons were impacted due to arm injuries (though Ohtani, a two-way player, continues to play as a designated hitter).
+Baseball has seen a rash of arm injuries to pitchers during a season that featured a nearly four-month shutdown in March because of the novel coronavirus pandemic and a shorter-than-usual ramp-up to an Opening Day in July.
+Stephen Strasburg of the Washington Nationals, Corey Kluber of the Texas Rangers and Shohei Ohtani of the Los Angeles Angels are among the pitchers whose 2020 seasons were affected (though Ohtani continues to play as a designated hitter).

-And now, that grim list also includes Verlander.
+That grim list also includes Verlander.

 “I tried as hard as I could to come back and play this season,” Verlander said in a video statement accompanying his Instagram post.
 “Unfortunately my body just did not cooperate.”